 When I was diagnosed with depression aged nine, although it was initially a shock, it made a lot of sense to me.
 Having a label for why I was different was also helpful.
 (Although a few of my teachers dismissed mental health issues in someone so young, which was anything but helpful!)

-it wasn’t until after The Second Cup had been published, and following a breakdown, that I was diagnosed with ADHD – which has since been linked to encephalitis.
+it wasn’t until after The Second Cup had been published, and following a breakdown, that I was diagnosed with ADHD – which has since been linked to a post-operative brain injury sustained in 2008.

 While I don’t think it’s any surprise my debut novel is about mental health issues, I did feel that I’d cheated one of my characters out of closure: I’d accidentally given her ADHD.